The Wapack Trail, NH/MA: a series of dayhikes

 Pack Monadnock is the most popular part of the trail, with Miller State Park and the summit’s fire tower apt to draw crowds.
 North Pack is close enough to add for an out-and-back hike.

-Other segments I’ve enjoyed: I like the ridge of Temple Mountain in July, when I can make a lunch out of blueberries.
-Barrett Mountain is a winter destination for me when I go snowshoeing at Windblown in New Ipswich.
+I like the Temple Mountain ridge in July, when I can make a lunch out of blueberries.
 Watatic, at the southern end of the trail, has a wonderful open summit.
 The variety of birds in the Binney Pond area make the mosquitoes worth tolerating.

 Endurance racers have been known to run the entire trail in a day.
-To each her or his own.
 I take the Wapack in segments, at a gentle pace.
 Either way, the Wapack Range is memorable.

 North Pack Monadnock – Pack Monadnock